richard-to/placeholder/README.md

 Defaults to `false`.
 Repaint will adjust the label size if you have a textarea that expands on focus and shrinks on blur.

 ## Plugin Methods

 When the placeholder function is called, an object will be returned.
 The following methods are available

 __forceRepaint__

 When called, all the placeholder elements will be repainted (height, width, left, top, line height).
-There will also be a check to see if the placeholder text should show up or not.
 This is helpful for items that are hidden and subsequently made visible.

+__forceCheckPlaceholderState__

+Check to see if the placeholder text should show up or not.

 ## Usage Examples